andrewbutterfield/CS4098-2017/Q-and-A.md

 PS: I think you are all under-estimating
 (remember all the work required to ***deliver*** a feature: code, test, document, deliver)

+PPS: Especially any feature involving DINTO !
+(Hint: lookup SPARQL and RDF)

+## Q:

+DINTO re-structuring: What would the scale and nature of this re-structuring be?

+### A:

+Considerable.
+They distribute using .zip even though the OBOFoundry requires them to have an owl file available unwrapped.
+This is because their full owl file is too large for github filesize restrictions.
+This feature involves trying out the modularization referred to in [DINTO Issue 1](https://github.com/labda/DINTO/issues/1).

+It is a seriously non-trivial exercise to split an OWL file into parts, as there can be arbitrary cross-references between different components.

+I think we may defer this to Release 2.

+## Q:

+DINTO Error and Warning highlights: what would the source of these errors be?
+Malformed .owl files or dangerous drug combinations that should produce a warning?

+### A:

+Malformed .owl files.

+## Q:

+Identify DDIs: Does this involve identifying all of those drugs that would interact with a certain specified drug?

+### A:

+Yes.
+You have to do this for every drug mentioned in the particular PML file being processed, but *only for other drugs that are also mentioned in that PML file*.
+There is point in a pathway finding interactions between drugs that are not used by thst pathway.

+The app workflow would be something like:

+1. Load PML file of Clinical Pathway under consideration
+  2. Check for malformed PML
+  3. If malformed give user option to abort/continue
+2. Load DINTO
+  3. Check for malformed OWL
+  4. If malformed, inform user, and quit.
+3. Identify DDIs and report to user
+4. Assist user in improiong pathways
+5. Save new improved pathway

+## Q:

+Identify drugs in DINTO: Is this a simple "lookup", given a drug name or alias?

+### A:

+It depends on how the drug is described in PML, which has to be determined by another feature.
+Initially it will suffice to find some "interesting" drugs in DINTO and add their identifers (somehow) to PML.

 ## Q:

 As regards the last two features i.e. running FB-Infer on PEOS.